-Performance contract with Honeywell delivers energy-efficiency upgrades and more operating dollars though a guaranteed, self-funded savings program, allowing the The Ottawa Hospital to reduce energy costs and address deferred-maintenance issues without increasing its budget.
+Performance contract with Honeywell delivers energy-efficiency upgrades and more operating dollars through a guaranteed, self-funded savings program, allowing The Ottawa Hospital to reduce energy costs and address deferred-maintenance issues without increasing its budget.

 The Ottawa Hospital (TOH) in Ottawa, Ontario, is one of the largest health-care organizations in Canada.
 Formed through a merger between two academic hospitals and two community hospitals in 1998, it maintains approximately 4 million sq ft of real estate across three campuses: Civic, General, and Riverside.